New in the lexicon

 Contents

-In today's working world, flexibility is in demand like never before – and hot desking is the key to effective office design.
-By implementing this model, companies can make optimal use of their office space while promoting collaboration among their employees.
+In today's working world, flexibility is required like never before — and hot desking is the key to effective office design.
+By introducing this model, companies can make optimal use of their office space and at the same time promote collaboration among their employees.

 In our guide, you'll learn everything you need to know about hot desking — from the benefits and challenges to the necessary equipment and legal aspects.